HIL Read HIL Read Analog Codes navigation bar

 Output Ports

 The number of output ports depends on the Vector output parameter.
-If this option is checked then the output is a vector containing the analog voltages (or current for current sensing devices) read from the channels specified in the Channels parameter.
-Otherwise there is one output port for each channel and each port outputs the analog voltage read from the corresponding channel.
+If this option is off then there is one output port for each channel and each port outputs the value read from the corresponding channel.
+If this option is on then the output is a vector containing the values read from the channels specified in the Channels parameter.
+If the option is grouped, then there will be an output port for each consecutive group of channels.
 Refer to the documentation on the Vector output parameter below for more details.

 Data Type Support